Alex1990/autoresize-textarea/README.md

 - A Ben Alpert's article - [A near-perfect oninput shim for IE 8 and 9](http://benalpert.com/2013/06/18/a-near-perfect-oninput-shim-for-ie-8-and-9.html), makes me understand how to use the `onselectionchange` event.

 - The [AutoResize](https://github.com/azoff/AutoResize) plugin commited in 2011 provides another solution.
-I refer to the part.
+I refer to the part of it.

 ## License